conner-huf/PygamePlatformer/README.md

 Objective:
   - Dash through each enemy in the level to move on to the next level.
 There are 3 pre made levels to play through.

-This is my first foray into making a game - and therefore is very closely following a tutorial - so all credit to DaFluffyPotato on YouTube.
+This is my first foray into making a game.
 Below are some screenshots of the game.

 ![Screenshot 1](https://github.com/conner-huf/PygamePlatformer/assets/126115012/e97e1d4d-71db-4b3b-9293-b22c5d2c5cc7)